MicrosoftDocs/defender-docs/defender-endpoint/mac-updates.md

 ### Change whether the "Check for Updates" button is enabled

 Change whether local users are able to click the "Check for Updates" option in the Microsoft AutoUpdate user interface.
+For the latest information on this setting, see: [EnableCheckForUpdatesButton](/deployoffice/mac/mau-preferences#enablecheckforupdatesbutton)
 <br>